 During the late winter and early spring months, a special type of citrus arrives.
 On the outside they may look like a typical orange, perhaps with just a hint of blush.
 But once sliced open, the bright red, bursting flesh is stunning to the unprepared.
 Don’t get any on your shirt!
 This “bloody” juice makes a delicious base for endless variations of refreshing Blood Orange Kombucha recipes.

-The red color of the blood orange comes from the powerful antioxidant anthocyanin, which also creates the red pigments in cherries and the apple skins.
-So eating blood oranges will give you all the great benefits of regular oranges such as vitamin C, potassium, calcium, and fiber with the added bonus of providing extra antioxidants.
+The red color of the blood orange comes from the powerful antioxidant anthocyanin.
+It’s the same thing that makes cherries and apples red.
+So eating blood oranges will give you all the great benefits of regular oranges (vitamin C, potassium, calcium, and fiber) with an antioxidant bonus!

 This recipe is a bit of a twist on the Blood Orange Italian Sodas you may have seen cropping up at your favorite grocery store.
 Fresh herbs add a delicate aroma while dried herbs will add a bolder flavor.
 The savory notes of the basil and thyme pair nicely with the sweetness of the blood orange.
 Plus the natural fizz can’t be beat!

 - 3-4 basil leaves – basil is a good source of calcium, magnesium and iron

 - 1 sprig of thyme – strong antibacterial properties, also helps rid the body of phlegm

 The scents and smells of the spice bazaar are close at hand in this flavor.
 Clove and ginger add an exotic bite.
 For additional spice try using black peppercorn, cinnamon or cardamom.
 Mix with tequila to create a unique margarita.